TheDiscoScript/javascript/README.md

 ## Project

 - websockets - ws package with javascript
-- performance - data structure fun
+- performance - data structure fun with JavaScript - also nnot sure how to test for performance
--